 Cost, recovery, and timeline expectations

-Costs vary by the number of implants, need for bone grafting, sedation level, and the type of prosthetic used.
+Costs vary by the number of implants, the need for bone grafting, the level of sedation, and the type of prosthetic used.
 Recovery depends on the procedure:

 - Extractions: most patients recover in 3–7 days for basic healing; full bone healing takes longer.